 Melinda M Ashcroft

 Mid-way through her Masters degree in Biotechnology, Melinda realised that it was possible to combine her two passions, computers and biology.
-In 2019 Melinda was awarded her PhD in Microbial Genomics, which focused on the roles of Mobile Genetic Elements, antimicrobial resistance and DNA methylation in the evolution of Escherichia coli lineages.
-During her PhD, she won several awards including the prestigious Australian Society for Microbiology student award (2017).
+In 2019 Melinda was awarded her PhD in Microbial Genomics, which focused on the roles of Mobile Genetic Elements, antimicrobial resistance and DNA methylation in the evolution of extraintestinal pathogenic Escherichia coli lineages.
+During her PhD, she won several awards including the prestigious Australian Society for Microbiology student travel award (2017).

 Abstracts this author is presenting: